| Description | Level |

 | ![]() |

-132 | New ZealandReissued with updates regarding a short-term event.
+132 | New ZealandReissued with removal of major event information.
 Exercise normal precautions in New Zealand.
-The FIFA Women’s World Cup 2023 is scheduled to take place across Australia and New Zealand in nine cities from July 20 through August 20, 2023.
-Review the FIFA Women’s World Cup Australia & New Zealand 2023 webpage for actions to take prior to travel.
 Read the country information page for additional information on travel to New Zealand.
 If you decide to travel to New Zealand:

 | ![]() |

-133 | NicaraguaReissued with obsolete COVID-19 page links removed.
-Reconsider travel to Nicaragua due to limited healthcare availability and arbitrary enforcement of laws.
-Exercise increased caution in Nicaragua due to crime, and wrongful detentions.
-Country Summary: The government of Nicaragua arbitrarily enforces laws for political purposes.
-Throughout Nicaragua, government officials and law enforcement continue to target those opposed to the rule of President Ortega.
+133 | NicaraguaReissued with updates to information on arbitrary enforcement of laws.
+Reconsider travel to Nicaragua due to arbitrary enforcement of laws, the risk of wrongful detention, and limited healthcare availability.
+Exercise increased caution in Nicaragua due to crime.
+Country Summary: Throughout Nicaragua, government and law enforcement officials continue to target individuals and organizations seen as opponents of President Daniel Ortega and his wife, Vice President Rosario Murillo.
+U.S. citizens, including dual Nicaraguan-U.S. citizens, have been subject to revocation of Nicaraguan citizenship, reentry bans, expulsion, and other actions.
 The government and its affiliated groups have been reported to:

 | ![]() |

-134 | NigerLast Update: Reissued with updates to health information.
-Reconsider travel to Niger due to crime, terrorism, and kidnapping.
-Country Summary: Violent crime, such as armed robbery, is common.
+134 | NigerLast updated on January 8, 2023, to remove the Ordered Departure of non-emergency U.S. government employees and eligible family members, and lower the overall risk level from Level 4 to Level 3.
+Reconsider travel to Niger due to risk of crime, civil unrest, terrorism, and kidnapping.
+Violent crimes, such as armed robbery, are common.
+Demonstrations, while generally peaceful, may become violent at any time and lead to civil unrest.
 Terrorist groups continue plotting kidnappings and possible attacks in Niger.
 Terrorists may attack with little or no warning, targeting foreign and local government facilities and areas frequented by Westerners.
 Terrorists operate in the areas bordering Mali, Libya, Burkina Faso, and throughout northern Niger.
 Avoid travel to Niger’s border regions, particularly the Malian border area, Diffa region, and the Lake Chad region.
 Mali-based extremist groups have crossed the border and conducted multiple lethal attacks on Nigerien security forces.
-The U.S. government has limited ability to provide emergency services to U.S. citizens in remote and rural areas as U.S. government employees must obtain special authorization to travel outside of the capital, Niamey, due to security concerns.
-Outside of Niamey, all U.S. Embassy personnel are required to travel only during daylight hours and in a minimum of a two-vehicle convoy accompanied by armed Nigerien government security escorts.
 Visit our website for Travel to High-Risk Areas.
 Read the country information page for additional information on travel to Niger.
 If you decide to travel to Niger:

 | ![]() |

 Borno, Yobe, Kogi, and Northern Adamawa states – Level 4: Do Not Travel The security situation in these states is fluid and unpredictable due to widespread terrorist activity, inter-communal violence, and kidnapping.
 Security operations to counter these threats may occur without warning.
 Terrorist groups based in the Northeast routinely target humanitarian camps, security forces, churches, schools, mosques, government installations, educational institutions, entertainment venues, and road travelers.
 Approximately two million Nigerians have been displaced as a result of the violence in Northeast Nigeria.
 Visit our website for Travel to High-Risk Areas.
-Bauchi, Gombe, Kaduna, Kano, Katsina, and Zamfara states – Level 4: Do Not Travel The security situation in these states is fluid and unpredictable due to widespread inter-communal violence and armed criminality, especially kidnapping and roadside banditry.
+Bauchi, Gombe, Kaduna, Kano, Katsina, Sokoto and Zamfara states – Level 4: Do Not Travel The security situation in these states is fluid and unpredictable due to widespread inter-communal violence and armed criminality, especially kidnapping and roadside banditry.
 Security operations to counter these threats may occur without warning.
 Visit our website for Travel to High-Risk Areas.
-Coastal areas of Akwa Ibom, Bayelsa, Cross River, Delta, and Rivers states (with the exception of Port Harcourt) – Level 4: Do Not Travel Crime is rampant throughout Southern Nigeria, and there is a heightened risk of kidnapping and maritime crime, especially in the Gulf of Guinea.
-Violent civil unrest and armed militancy persist in these areas.
-Visit our website for Travel to High-Risk Areas. | ![]() |
+Abia, Anambra, Bayelsa, Delta, Enugu, Imo, and Rivers states (with the exception of Port Harcourt) – Level 4: Do Not Travel Crime is rampant throughout Southern Nigeria, and there is a heightened risk of kidnapping, violent civil unrest, and armed gangs.
+Visit our website for Travel to High-Risk Areas. | |

 136 | North KoreaReissued with obsolete COVID-19 page links removed.
 Do not travel to North Korea due to the continuing serious risk of arrest and long-term detention of U.S. nationals.
 Exercise increased caution to North Korea due to the critical threat of wrongful detention.